DreamChaserMXF/dreamchasermxf.github.com/index.md

 (2016/05 – 2017/05)

 ![FishImg](img/Fish.png)
 Motion capture and retargeting of fish generally have difficulties in marker attachment and feature description of the soft body.
 We employ a contour-based feature extraction to extract the motion pattern of a fish in a video taken by monocular camera, and propose a two-level motion retargeting scheme to retarget the recorded motion to a new fish model, regardless of its body and fin proportions.
-As a result, we can drive a hand-drawn fish or fish-like characters to swim with the same motion style as the real one in the video.
+As a result, we can drive a hand-drawn fish or a fish-like character (say flower) to swim with the same motion style as the real one in the video.

 Publication: to appear.